sidd475/sidd475/README.md

-- 👋 Hi, I’m @sidd475
+- 👋 Hi, I’m Siddarth BS
-- 👀 I’m interested in ...python
+- I have done my under graduate in AI/Ml
-- 🌱 I’m currently learning ...python
+- Explored ml,dl topics and currently intrested in agentic AI
-- 💞️ I’m looking to collaborate on ...
+- Also learning golang to work with backend systems
-- 📫 How to reach me ...email
+- How to reach me ... siddarthbs475@gmail.com

 <!---
 sidd475/sidd475 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.